Ian Riccaboni

 Ian Riccaboni (born January 13, 1987) is an American professional wrestling commentator, sports broadcaster, author, and politician.
 He is signed to New Japan Pro-Wrestling (English commentator), Ring of Honor (as play-by-play commentator) and All Elite Wrestling (as back-up commentator).
+Since 2023, he has also served as a school board member for the Salisbury Township School District in Pennsylvania.

 Early life and education

 Riccaboni was born January 13, 1987, in Allentown, Pennsylvania.
 He graduated from Salisbury High School in Salisbury Township, Pennsylvania, in 2005.
 He graduated from New York University in May 2009 with a bachelor's degree in media and communications, in May 2010 with a master's degree in education management from the University of Pennsylvania and in February 2025 with a Master of Business Administration from Lehigh University.

 Career

 Riccaboni first appeared on television when he was cast in a 1996 KidsPeace commercial featuring former Major League Baseball pitcher Jim Kaat.
 Riccaboni spent his early summers as a batboy for the Allentown Ambassadors of the independent Northern League.
 A fan of professional wrestling from a young age, Riccaboni's mother would take him to professional events put on by World Wrestling Federation (WWF), World Championship Wrestling (WCW), and Extreme Championship Wrestling (ECW) in his native Allentown.

 During his first year at NYU, Riccaboni answered a casting call to be a part of a special to air on MTV called The Notorious BG, hosted by Gideon Yago with special guest Bill Gates.
 In early 2006, Riccaboni was cast for an MTVU commercial for their Best Music on Campus competition, competing on guitar, harmonica, and vocals.
 While at NYU, Riccaboni played baseball and was a Dean's Scholar, playing gigs around New York and NYU, including a gig opening for the cast of Spring Awakening at an NYU event in Gould Plaza.
 Riccaboni graduated NYU as the Class of 2009 president and received the President's Service Award.

 After graduating NYU in May 2009, Riccaboni pursued and completed a master's degree from Penn in education management.
 During his time at Penn, he returned to television, playing bass guitar as lead singer for the house band on "Hump Night with Kris Fried" on Service Electric TV 2.

 Riccaboni has been married since October 6, 2012, to his wife Sarah, and they have two children.
 He resides in Salisbury Township, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.